-The Colossi of Memnon is located on the West Bank in Luxor.
-It stands guarding a mortuary temple that was built Amenhotep III in the ancient city of Thebes.
+The Colossi of Memnon are two colossal statues that are located on the west bank of the Nile River near the modern-day city of Luxor.
+They stand guarding what was once a mortuary temple that was built Pharaoh Amenhotep III in the ancient city of Thebes.
+Visit these two timeless giant structures with one of our flawless Egypt tour packages.

 When travelers plan a visit to the fascinating city of Luxor in Egypt, they soon discover that the city is divided into two halves.
 This is of course because the Nile River runs through the center of the city, thus creating a West Bank and an East Bank.
-If you intend visiting the area, it’s a good idea to familiarize yourself with regards to the locations of the various Luxor attractions in the area since both the East Bank and the West Bank have many.
+If you intend visiting the area, it’s a good idea to familiarize yourself with regard to the locations of the various attractions in Luxor because both the East Bank and the West Bank have many.

 Colossi of Memnon – Simply Monumental

 If you want to explore the famous Karnak Temples and Luxor Temple, you will find yourself on the eastern bank of the river.
-Be warned though because the particular site is quite vast, and many tourists spend at least one or two days on that side of the river.
-The West Bank on the other hand is where you find the ancient home to the capital city of Thebes, and it is on this side that you will also find the famous Valley of the Kings, the Valley of the Queens and many other temples built by ancient pharaohs.
+Be warned though because these particular sites, and especially Karnak, is quite vast, and many tourists spend at least one or two days on that side of the river.
+The West Bank on the other hand is where you find the ancient home to the capital city of Thebes, and it is on this side that you will also find the famous Valley of the Kings, the Valley of the Queens and several other historical sites.

-One of the more interesting sites on the West Bank, and the one which is usually the first to greet visitors entering the Theban necropolis, is the Colossi of Memnon.
+One of the more interesting sites on the West Bank, and the one which is usually the first to greet visitors entering the Theban necropolis, are the two gigantic statues known as the the Colossi of Memnon.
 The Theban necropolis was once the main burial ground for the capital city of Thebes.
-The Colossi of Memnon consists of two enormous statues standing roughly 23 meters in height, and they were created by Amenhotep III in order to guard his mortuary temple.
+The Colossi of Memnon consists of two giant statues in a seated position, with each one being around 75 feet tall.
+They were created by Amenhotep III in order to guard his funerary temple, and they actually represent the pharaoh, his wife, and his mother.

 A Brief History of the Memnon Statues

-Amenhotep III ruled during the 14th century BC, and during his rule he constructed what was then the grandest temple complex of all other pharaohs.
-Historians quite rightly point out that if it still existed would be even larger and more impressive than the massive Karnak temple complex across the river.
+Pharaoh Amenhotep III ruled during the 14th century BC, and during his rule he constructed what was then the grandest temple complex of all other pharaohs.
+Historians quite rightly point out that the mortuary temple of King Amenhotep III it was one of the largest temples ever built, and that if it still existed it would be even larger and more impressive than the massive Karnak temple complex across the river.

-Today however, it is only the shattered remains of the severely damaged Colossi of Memnon that stand where the vast complex once existed.
+Today, however, all that remains of the of the mortuary complex are only the shattered remains of the severely damaged Colossi of Memnon that stand where the vast complex once existed.
 The annual flooding of the Nile, along with the plundering of later pharaohs and conquerors, are the primary causes behind the loss of the complex.
 The Colossi of Memnon itself has been damaged by both nature and man.

 Visiting The Colossi of Memnon